thrsouza/sauron/README.md

   - Infrastructure adapters (REST controller, JPA repository, Kafka messaging, configuration) are in `infrastructure`.
 - Persistence handled by Spring Data JPA on top of an in-memory H2 database (ideal for demos and tests).
 - Lightweight REST API with asynchronous event-driven credit score evaluation.
+- Input validation using Jakarta Bean Validation with custom validators for Brazilian CPF documents.
+- Global exception handling with structured error responses for validation failures.

 Tech Stack
 ----------